verus-lang/verus/source/docs/guide/src/invariants.md

    |                       ^^^^^^^^^^
 ```

 Let's start by addressing the first failure.
-It shouldn't be suprising that Verus
+It shouldn't be surprising that Verus
 can't tell that we satisfy the postcondition, since our while loop doesn't have any
 invariants.
 This means that after the while loop terminates, Verus doesn't know
 anything about what happened inside the loop, except that the loop's conditional (`i < n`)